9 Ways to Align: 9 Healthy Habits to Prevent Chronic Diseases

-No matter what goal you set, whether that’s to achieve blood sugar control or better brain health, you need to be part of a community.
+No matter what goal you set, whether to achieve blood sugar control or better brain health, you need to be part of a community.
 That community will help you stay accountable.
 If you’re feeling off on some days, group members will be there to support and listen.
 You don’t have to go alone.
 Not sure what group to join?
 There are plenty of options.
-A lot of groups are offered by hospitals or they can also be independent and found on social media.
+Hospitals offer many groups, or they can also be independent and found on social media.

 Image credit: Pexels

 For example, in my health journey of reversing PCOS and avoiding diabetes, I follow relevant people on Instagram.
 These include doctors, authors, reputable websites, and individuals who are on the same path.

 So, my Instagram feed is populated with these helpful pieces of content that keep me motivated!
 Just be aware that there are also risks in joining online groups, such as misinformation and negativity from other people.

 Now that we’ve identified our 9 health-boosting habits, how can you make these habits stick for good?
 (Because consistency is what gets you results!)
 Here are 3 tips:

 Ditch perfectionism.
 An all-or-nothing mindset is your biggest enemy to progress.
 Because the truth is, not every day will be great!
 For example, there are times when you get sick, and so you’re not able to work out.
 Or one afternoon, you felt so stressed at work, and you sought a “comfort food” in the form of a pizza!
 Keep moving forward – that’s the most important thing.

 Focus on one habit at a time.
 You probably want to master several habits.
 But before you’re able to, you need to start with just one habit.
 Create a specific plan for that habit.
 How are you going to implement it?
 At what time of the day?
 Where?
 What will be your trigger?